 A custom-made mouthguard costs anywhere between $100 and $500.
 While that may seem pricey, it helps to look at the big picture.
 For one thing, the mouthguard protects your teeth and prevents the pain and embarrassment you’ll experience if you chip, break, or lose a tooth.
 Just as importantly, the one-time cost of mouthguards pales in comparison to the cost of repairing damaged teeth.
 This is especially true when you continually expose yourself to damage without taking precautions.

 If you knock out a filling, for instance, you can expect to pay at least $200 to replace it.
 If you chip a tooth and need dental bonding to fix it, the cost will start at $300.
 To fix a broken tooth with a crown, you’ll be paying at least $500.
-As long as you continue playing your
+As long as you continue playing your favourite sport or grinding your teeth, there’s the potential for damage, requiring more costly repairs.
+Your smile is an essential part of your personality and a lifelong investment and wearing a mouthguard protects it.

 Custom-Fit Mouthguards in Bradford Are Professionally Made